This Smoked Beef Rib Recipe And Video Is Sure To Make Every Texan Proud!

-3) Salt the meat in advance, up to 24 hours if possible, 1/2 teaspoon of kosher salt per pound of meat, guestimate what percentage of the slab is bone and adjust.
-This is called dry brining and it is important for water retention and flavor enhancement.
-Just before cooking, wet the surface of the meat lightly with water and flavor the meat my Big Bad Beef Rub.
-Most commercial rubs are primarily salt, avoid them.
-I know you like my recipe for Meathead's Memphis Dust, but it is too sweet for beef.
-Sprinkle the rub on the tops and sides, and coat them generously.
+2) Salt the meat in advance, up to 24 hours.
+This is called dry brining and it is important for water retention (juiciness) and flavor enhancement.
+Just before cooking, wet the surface of the meat lightly with water and flavor the meat with my Big Bad Beef Rub.
+Most commercial rubs are primarily salt: avoid them.
+While you may be tempted to use my recipe for Meathead's Memphis Dust, don't: it's perfect for pork, but too sweet for beef.
+Sprinkle the beef rub on the tops and sides, and coat the meat generously.

-3) If you wish, you can tenderize the meat with Jaccard.
+3) If you wish, you can tenderize the meat with a meat tenderizer such as Jaccard.
 The narrow blades sever long tough strands and do a pretty good job.
 I normally do not recommend this tool because, if there is contamination on the surface of the meat, the blades can drive the bugs into the center and they will not be killed at 130°F, medium rare.
-But at 165°F the meat is pasteurized through and through and you will be cooking this to more than 200°F.
+But at 165°F the meat is pasteurized through and through and you will be cooking this cut to more than 200°F.

-4) Setup your cooker for indirect cooking and preheat to 225°F, hot enough to kill bacteria but not too high to evaporate all the moisture.
+4) Fire up.
+Setup your cooker for indirect cooking and preheat to 225°F, hot enough to kill bacteria but not too high to evaporate all the moisture.

 - 1" thick meat should hit 203°F in about 5 hours.